yalan2ny/MetaMask-API-yalan2/README.md

 Run `yarn test` to run the tests once.
 To run tests on file changes, run `yarn test:watch`.

-Run `yarn lint` to run the linter, or run `yarn lint:fix` to run the linter and fix any automatically fixable issues.
+tabRun `yarn lint` to run the linter, or run `yarn lint:fix` to run the linter and fix any automatically fixable issues.

 ### Release & Publishing